 Silver Falls State Park is considered by many to be the "crown jewel" of the Oregon State Parks system— and its namesake waterfalls routinely draw visitors from around the world.

 The 7.2-mile (round-trip) Trail of Ten Falls hike is easily the park's most popular attraction.
 Here a trail descends into a forested river canyon where hikers can view—you guessed it—an astounding 10 waterfalls.
-Five of those are taller than 100 feet, and hikers can even walk behind four.
-The trail may gain about 1,300 feet in all, but most hikers don't feel it when there are so many good reasons to stop and take a break along the way.
+Five of those are taller than 100 feet, and hikers can walk behind four.
+The trail gains about 1,300 feet in all, but most hikers don't feel it when there are so many good reasons to stop and take a break along the way.

 Don't have time for all 10?
 You can still view many of the park's waterfalls along several shorter loops that begin from the South Falls and North Falls day-use areas.
 About five are accessible from viewpoints near parking areas or via very short trails.